-If your team spends its days in Jira Service Management, you’re probably familiar with the ticket avalanche.
-It’s a great tool for managing work, but the constant flow of requests can be a real grind.
-The same questions pop up over and over, tickets need to be manually sorted, and just getting the backstory on an issue can take time.
-It’s a recipe for burnout and slow response times for your users.
+If your team spends its days in Jira Service Management, you're probably familiar with the ticket avalanche.
+It’s a great tool for managing work, but the constant flow of requests can keep even the best teams busy.
+The same questions pop up over and over, tickets need to be sorted, and just getting the backstory on an issue can take time.
+It’s a common challenge for growing teams wanting to maintain fast response times for their users.

 The modern fix for this is a Jira AI agent.
-Think of it as an intelligent assistant that handles the frontline grunt work, freeing up your human experts for problems that actually need their brainpower.
-But getting one for your team isn’t a simple choice.
+Think of it as an intelligent assistant that handles the frontline tasks, freeing up your human experts for problems that actually need their brainpower.
+But getting one for your team isn't a simple choice.
 You have three main paths: use the AI built into Jira, build one yourself from the ground up, or layer a specialized tool on top of what you already have.
-This guide will walk you through all three so you can decide what makes sense for you.
+This guide will walk you through all three so you can decide what makes sense for you in 2026.

 What exactly is a Jira AI agent?